-The winners of the six 2015 Natura 2000 Awards have been announced at a high profile Award Ceremony on 21 May.
+The winners of the six 2015 Natura 2000 Awards have been announced at the Award Ceremony in Brussels on 23 May 2016.

-Over 200 people were present in Brussels to hear the European Commissioner for Environment, Karmenu Vella, and members of the high level Jury, announce the winners of the six awards.
+Over 200 people were present in Brussels to hear the European Commissioner for Environment, Maritime Affairs and Fisheries, Karmenu Vella, and members of the high level Jury, announce the winners of this year's EU Natura 2000 Awards.

 Congratulations to all the winners, but congratulations also to all the applicants who submitted an application this year.
 They are all winners and their efforts to conserve Europe's nature are much appreciated.

 Demonstrating success in blanket bog restoration at the RSPB / United Utilities partnership - United Kingdom [find out more]

 Creating green corridors for biodiversity under high-tension lines - Belgium and France [find out more]